LiamCahill/portfolio-site/src/content/about/index.md

 ---
 templateKey: about
 title: About
-description: The about description will go here.
-It will contain a paragraph explaining who I am as a web developer.
+description: Here is where I will explain my experience and aspirations as a web developer.

 ---